rust-lang/const-eval/promotion.md

 Promotion is not allowed to throw away side effects.
 This includes panicking.
 Let us look at what happens when we promote `&(0_usize - 1)` in a debug build:
-We have to avoid erroring at compile-time, because that would be promotion breaking compilation (the code would have compiled just fine if we hadn't promoted), but we must be sure to error correctly at run-time.
+We have to avoid erroring at compile-time, because that would be promotion breaking compilation, but we must be sure to error correctly at run-time.
 In the MIR, this looks roughly like

 ```
 _tmp1 = CheckedSub (const 0usize) (const 1usize)